engcang/husky/MATLAB-Kinematic position Control/README.md

 + [< Support Package for Turtlebot-Based Robots >](https://kr.mathworks.com/help/supportpkg/turtlebotrobot/index.html)
 + Should start robot before running the MATLAB code by
   ~~~
-  $ roslaunch turtlebot3_bringup turtlebot3_robot.launch
+  $ sudo service start husky_core
   ~~~
-  on the board connected with turtlebot3
+  on the board connected with husky (should be already implemented by correct installation)

 </br></br>
 ## Code breaking down